Messi, Ronaldo and Neymar stolen in sticker heist

 Panini gave no details of the theft and a spokesperson would not swap any additional information when asked.

 It would not be the first time Panini stickers were stolen.
-In 2010, before the South Africa World Cup, thieves broke into adistribution centre in Sao Paulo and made off with 135,000 packets of stickers.
+In 2010, before the South Africa World Cup, thieves broke into a distribution center in Sao Paulo and made off with 135,000 packets of stickers.
 They were later found.

 (Reporting by Andrew Downie; Editing by Martyn Herman)